Laser Eye Surgery Guide to PRK/LASEK, LASIK, and SMILE

 The Cons of ReLEx SMILE

-Availability: ReLEx SMILE treatment is currently only available at a select few clinics in the UK.
-London Vision Clinic was the first clinic in the UK to offer this innovative treatment, as it was co-developed by our founder Prof Reinstein.
+Availability: Due to being one of the most recent innovations in Laser Eye Surgery, ReLEx SMILE treatment is currently only available at a select few clinics in the UK.
+London Vision Clinic was the first clinic in the UK to offer this innovative treatment, as it was co-developed by our founder Professor Dan Reinstein.

 LASIK: The Staple of the Laser Eye Surgery World